crashcartpro/Mage-Ape/README.md

 ### Road Map / Ideas

-* keep a more detailed log of calls and responces, and print it out after all tests complete, or keep some local log file maybe.
+* Keep a more detailed log of calls and responces, and print it out after all tests complete, or keep some local log file maybe.
-* more optional switches for XML-RPC?
+* More optional switches for XML-RPC?
+* Add Magento 2.x support